j2store/userguide/product.md

     SKU stands for **Stock Keeping Unit**.
 If this option is set to **'No'**, the SKU will become hidden in both product and cart views.

 >CAUTION: SKU Show/Hide setting can be done in two places, i.e., in configuration setup and in product layout.
 Product layout setting will be given higher priority, i.e., if SKU is set to **Show** in configuration and again it is set to **Hide** in product layout, the configuration setting will be overridden and the SKU will be set to **Hide** as it is in product layout.
+As a result, SKU will not be shown in frontend.

 * ***Show Quantity Field***